 This Alert Memorandum includes three parts.
-Part I presents an overview of how the debt ceiling works and what may happen if Congress does not raise or suspend the debt ceiling by October 18.
+Part I presents an overview of how the debt ceiling works and what may happen if Congress does not raise or suspend the debt ceiling by the time the extraordinary measures are no longer sufficient.
 Part II sets out a high-level summary of how this scenario could affect U.S. Treasury securities from an operational perspective.
 Part III then lays out a number of steps market participants could consider taking over the next few weeks to mitigate the effects of this scenario.

 I. Background on the Debt Ceiling

 - The debt ceiling is the statutory limit on the total amount of allowable outstanding U.S. federal debt.
-The United States hit the current debt ceiling on August 1, 2021 when the temporary suspension of the debt ceiling under the Bipartisan Budget Act of 2019 expired.
+The United States hit the current debt ceiling on January 19, 2023.

 - Generally, when the debt ceiling is reached, the Department of Treasury uses a variety of “extraordinary measures” to avoid delaying payments on the government’s obligations.
-However, the Department of Treasury estimates that by October 18 those measures will not be sufficient, and the federal government will be unable to pay all of its obligations unless Congress raises or suspends the debt limit before then.
+These will likely include: (1) redeeming existing, and suspending new investments of the Civil Service Retirement and Disability Fund (CSRDF) and the Postal Service Retiree Health Benefits Fund (Postal Fund), and (2) suspending reinvestment of the Government Securities Investment Fund (G Fund) of the Federal Employees Retirement System Thrift Savings Plan.
+However, the Department of Treasury estimates that cash and extraordinary measures may be exhausted as soon as early June, in which case the federal government will be unable to pay all of its obligations unless Congress raises or suspends the debt limit before then.